 The Department of Veterans Affairs Education Service offers many benefit programs.
 These benefits include the Montgomery GI Bill, Tuition Assistance “Top Up”, Veterans Educational Assistance Program, Survivor’s and Dependents’ Educational Assistance Program, Tutorial Assistance Program and numerous other benefit programs.

-If you are a student on the Fredericksburg Campus, please contact Patricia Sarkuti at firstname.lastname@example.org or at 540-654-2140.
+If you are an undergraduate student using veterans benefits (except Chapter 31 Veteran Readiness and Employment), please contact Patricia Sarkuti at firstname.lastname@example.org or at 540-654-2140.

-If you are a student on the Stafford Campus, please contact Robert Louzek at email@example.com or at 540-286-8075.
+If you are a graduate student using veteran benefits or a student using Chapter 31 Veteran Readiness and Employment program benefits, please contact Ryan Hastings at email@example.com or at 540-286-8075.

 Priority Registration for Veterans, Active Duty Members, Reservists and National Guard Members

 The 2012 General Assembly established Virginia code 23-9.2:3.7 C, which states: